elephantscale/HI-labs/hadoop-admin/single-node-setup/README.txt

 -- step 2)
-verify password-less ssh is working on this node
+verify that password-less ssh is working on this node
     $  ssh localhost
 say yes to the prompt